EranStarkLab/SpikeTiming/README.md

 ### To run the code
 - Download all routines and data
+- Compile the C utility functions using the 'mex' commend in MATLAB:
+  - to compile calc_cor.c, in MATLAB, write: mex('calc_cor.c')
+  - to compile zcs.c, in MATLAB, write: mex('zcs.c')
 - For simulated spike trains, in MATLAB, write: st_sim
 - For real neuronal spike trains, in MATLAB, write: st_neuronal